davisdude/mlib/README.md

   - `b`: Number.
 The number that has `x` next to it.
   - `c`: Number.
 The number that has no variable next to it.
 - Returns:
+  - `false` if the given quadratic has no solution.
-  - The value of x.
+  - The value of x, otherwise.
 - Example:
   - Gets the x of the quadratic equation `1 * x ^ 2 + 3 * x - 4`, which is -4, 1.
     - `x1, x2 = MLib.Math.GetRootsOfQuadratic( 1, 3, -4 )`